astronomer/docs/astro/develop-project.md

 To confirm that your helper functions were successfully installed:

 1. Run `docker ps` to identify the 3 running docker containers on your machine
-2. Copy the container ID of your Scheduler container
+2. Copy the container ID of your scheduler container
 3. Run the following command to see your new directory in the container:

     ```bash